barrettsci/researchwebsite/index.md

 title: Overview
 ---

-I do research that drives more sustainable and ethical aquaculture and develops a better understanding of how aquaculture activities interact with the coastal marine environment.
-I also have an interest in seaweed and temperate reef ecology, especially around how to maintain productive and diverse temperate reef ecosystems in areas impacted by human activities.
+I do research that drives more sustainable and ethical aquaculture and a better understanding of how marine aquaculture interacts with the marine environment.
+I also have an interest in temperate reef ecology, especially in maintaining productive and diverse temperate reef ecosystems in areas impacted by human activities.

 I use a range of approaches, including field and lab experiments, systematic reviews and meta-analyses, and more recently, analysis of large public databases.

 ![photographing dusky morwong](duskystalking.jpg "Luke Barrett")